asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

 -  **Event-driven architecture**

 Event-driven architecture, also known as EDA, is a software model and architecture used to design applications.
 Unlike other architectures, this one is characterized by asynchronous communication, which does not occur simultaneously.
-That is to say, the receiver will attend to the sender's message later after receiving it, so the sender can perform other tasks without waiting for the request to be answered.
-For example, sending an email that might be received 5, 50 minutes, or 5 hours later just because the server was attending to other deliveries.

 <Figure
   src="/img/posts/a_straight_guide_to_apis_and_architecture_concepts/guide-pic._05.webp"